Thoronion/VBA-Dynamic-Array/README.md

 v.Shrink
 ```

-Converting a Vector to a long array can be done by
+Converting a Vector to a long array can be done with
 ```vb
 Dim longArr() As Long
 longArr  = v.ToLong